Migrating Databases to Azure SQL Database

 SQL Data Sync (Preview) enables creating and scheduling regular synchronizations between Azure SQL Database and databases hosted in SQL Server or Azure SQL Database.
 For more information, see SQL Data Sync.

 Microsoft Sync Framework 2.1 provides synchronization capabilities between on-premises and Azure SQL Database servers, as well as between two or more Azure SQL Databases in the same or different datacenters.
 Using Sync Framework 2.1, you can extend the schema and data within your SQL Server database or Azure SQL Database to Azure SQL Database datacenters around the world to provide geo-available data access.
-For more information, see Synchronizing Azure SQL Database and Microsoft Sync Framework 2.1 Software Development Kit (SDK).
+For more information, see Microsoft Sync Framework 2.1 Software Development Kit (SDK).